 - Why was the name chosen – this applies more to unusual names and can make a great talking point

 - What is the back story of the business founder – bring out some of the more human or quirky aspects too, don’t be too straight laced

 - Give a little detail about your team – a brief pen portrait, you don’t have to supply their CV.
 Again, consider something appropriate which reflects them outside of work, or a more human aspect.
 Examples I have seen range from the bizarre – what superhero would you be – to what would you do if money were no object, or what is the worst interview question you have ever heard?

 - Give it personality – make it a compelling read – don’t just trot out the same old history of the business or you

 - Good images – if you are going to use photographs make sure you get a professional to do it – don’t try doing it on the cheap with your mobile phone.
 They don’t have to be formal and corporate, go with the style that suits your business.
-If your team are all camera shy then consider illustrations or avatars instead.

 Make sure what you say on your About page truly reflects the way you run the business.
 Many a company has been caught out by claiming to really value something only to be shown in their true light in reality.